Transferring a pension scheme

 The Registered Pension Schemes (Provision of Information) Regulations 2006

 Scheme Pension & Dependant's Scheme Pension

-Where a scheme pension is in payment, a transfer of the sums/assets can take place providing the transfer value is used to provide a new scheme pension (i.e. it must be the same as the originating type).
-The member is not subject to a further benefit crystallisation event and is not able to take a further pension commencement lump sum.
+Where a scheme pension is in payment, a transfer of the sums/assets can take place providing the transfer value is used to provide a new scheme pension (i.e. it must be the same as the originating type on a 'like for like' basis).
+If the transfer is made on a 'like for like' basis, the member is not subject to a further benefit crystallisation event and is not able to take a further pension commencement lump sum.